Cyber Monday: Colombia

 The first Cyber Monday in Colombia took place on November 26, 2012.
 It was organized by the Colombian Chamber of Electronic Commerce and sponsored by the Ministry of IT and Telecommunications.

 France

 Inspired by the US phenomenon, the term Cyber Monday was first used in France in 2008.

 Germany

-Amazon.de announced that it brought Cyber Monday to Germany in 2010.
-As of 2014, amazon.de continues to advertise Cyber Monday and has extended it to an 8-day period ("Cyber Monday week") beginning on the Monday before Thanksgiving.
+Amazon.de announced that it had brought Cyber Monday to Germany in 2010.

 India

-India got its own version of the Cyber Monday (Great Online Shopping Festival) on December 12, 2012 when Google India partnered with many e-commerce companies including Flipkart, Snapdeal, HomeShop18, Indiatimes shopping, and MakeMyTrip.
+India got its own version of the Cyber Monday (Great Online Shopping Festival) on December 12, 2012, when Google India partnered with many e-commerce companies including Flipkart, Snapdeal, HomeShop18, Indiatimes shopping, and MakeMyTrip.
 Google said that this was the first time an industry-wide initiative of this scale was undertaken.
 In November 2015, Google announced that the event would not be repeated.

 Japan

-Amazon.co.jp announced it registered as Cyber Monday with Japan Anniversary Association in 2012.
+Amazon.co.jp announced its own Cyber Monday in 2012.
 Amazon.co.jp ran the Cyber Monday Seven Day Sale from December 10 through December 16, 2012.